 - Once the file is uploaded, click the “Save and Embed” button at the top right and your video or audio will be embedded in the text box.

 When a video is first uploaded to Kaltura you will see a “media is being processed” animation where you expect your video to be.

 Please be patient.
 Processing time depends on the length of the video and the number of other videos Kaltura is processing.
 It will appear once it has completed processing, though you may need to refresh your page to see it.
 You can embed a video that is still processing in Kaltura.

-Verify the Automatic Captions on Your Video
+Verifying the Automatic Captions on Your Video

 All video uploaded to Kaltura is automatically mechanically captioned using speech-to-text technology.
 If you’ve ever used speech-to-text, you know it’s never 100% accurate so you need to check your captions and edit as needed to make sure they are correct and not saying anything embarrassing.
 The mechanical captions appear fairly quickly on short videos once they’re uploaded.
-You can check them either in Kaltura: My Media if it is available in your course, or at Kaltura Mediaspace.
+You can check them either in the Kaltura: My Media tool, if it’s available in your course, or at Kaltura Mediaspace.
 Instructions on checking and editing your captions are at Accessible Videos in this book.